lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 note(s):
 * shield has an ac bonus of 2, but is classified as a buckler.

-* Icelance: Uses a hold creature 2 opcode -> move to subspell?
-Why hold creature 2?

 * Magic fang: the implementation is geared for old BG, with a convoluted method using Create Weapon [111].
 In EE, we can use Enchantment Bonus [345] to vastly simplify the implementation.
 Extended spell to also monsters.

 * Miscast Magic: implementation was incorrect, as it was only granting a save in the first two rounds.

 * Unholy Blight: fix stacking of saves and thac0 penalty.

+* Icelance: standardized hold to a subspell; does *not* use hold creature 2 opcode.

 * Animal Summoning III: corrections to wolf summon: int, ac, thac0.